 This requires making far-sighted investments in areas such as clean energy, sustainable agriculture and forestry, recycling, and green real estate development.
 It may involve new investment vehicles which don’t yet exist: sustainable planning, brownfield redevelopment, or watershed restoration bonds; and growing systems that revitalize soil health organically and bring people back into relationship with their food supply, including urban food, tropical agroforestry, fuel crop, and community-supported farms.

 One key to building a regenerative social model is moving more resources into local ownership, which builds community wealth from the inside and circulates resources.
-Formal barter networks and currency systems, small business incubators, property leasing systems, and land trusts also contribute to a more regenerative local economy by creating more producers than consumers.
+Worker-owned cooperatives, small business incubators, and urban land trusts all contribute to a more regenerative local economy by creating more producers than consumers.

-Our goal is to create a market among investors for pooled investment products that combine these sorts of services in ways that reduce individual risk while increasing the social and ecological rewards.
+Our goal is to create a market among investors for funds that combine these sorts of services in ways that reduce individual risk while increasing the social and ecological rewards.